-Craft beer has given us more than just great tasting beers.
+Independent craft beer has given us more than just great tasting beers.
 While the industry could stand firm on this pillar alone, there are many other reasons why craft beer is so important.
-By supporting craft beer we help increase variety, drive brewing innovation and support our local communities.
+By supporting independent craft beer we help increase variety, drive brewing innovation and support our local communities.

 The increase in new styles and flavors, in addition to the availability of once seemingly unattainable beer varieties is all owed to independent craft breweries.
 This independence unleashes the unique creativity of each brewer to brew beer how they see fit.
 While the goal is generally the same, brew great beer, the unique approach taken by each brewer is what produces such great variety.

 Independence clearly pushes innovation.
 Think of all the beer styles, unique ingredients and brewing methods we would not have if it weren’t for independent craft breweries.
 From the novice brewers just starting their first home brew to the pioneers who laid the foundation, independence drives brewing forward.
 With a quick look at today’s macro breweries it is easy to see innovation and creativity take a back seat to profits and efficiency.
 Without the freedom to take creative risks, we would still be shackled to the same few watery choices.

 When we buy craft we don’t just support the brewery, we support local families, local businesses and the community at large.
 Community support can also be seen in the generous donations from craft beer companies, topping $73.4 million in 2016.